ElementalCognition/glucose/t5_scripts/readme.md

 The GLUCOSE T5 scripts are plain old T5 scripts, specifying certain parameters.

-To run, make sure all variables have the right content:
+To run, first install T5 by following the instructions <a href=https://github.com/ElementalCognition/text-to-text-transfer-transformer>here</a>.
+Then, make sure all system variables have the right content:

 ### BOTH SCRIPTS